jcamilov/gpt-genie/README.md

 # gpt-genie
-The GPT Genie google addon
+GPT Genie for Google Sheets

+This repo contains:
+- Assets (icons, logos) for the webpage and the add on)